hirememorey/yesand-music/docs/ARDOUR_SETUP.md

 - Once Ardour launches, add a small OSC/LV2 bridge process to expose session state into the control plane, then route MIDI via IAC as we do today.
 This remains optional; core still works with GarageBand.

 ### Status snapshot
-- MacPorts installed; curated dependencies present; Vamp SDK installed; qm‑dsp built (arm64 flags used).
+- MacPorts installed; curated dependencies present; Vamp SDK installed.
-- Ardour: repo on tag `8.9`; configure succeeded with external libs/CoreAudio/arm64 and qm‑dsp hints.
+- Ardour: repo on tag `8.9`; configure shows YTK=True; SDKROOT pinned to 14.x; arm64 on; build finished successfully.
-- External GTK2 prerequisites installed: `gtk2` 2.24.33, `gtkmm` 2.24.5, and `liblrdf` (pkg-config `lrdf` 0.5.0) available via MacPorts. `suil` not present in MacPorts and skipped.
-- Next: re‑configure with `--no-ytk` and build.